Rituximab: Research

+Myalgic encephalomyelitis/chronic fatigue syndrome

+In 2009, a patient receiving methotrexate-induced B-cell depletion for cancer treatment, experienced a transient remittal of their myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) symptoms.
+While initial trials using Rituximab were promising, a phase 3 trial published in 2019 did not find an association between Rituximab treatment and improvements in ME/CFS.

 Intrathecal

 For CNS diseases, rituximab could be administered intrathecally and this possibility is under study.

 Other anti-CD20 monoclonals

 The efficacy and success of rituximab has led to some other anti-CD20 monoclonal antibodies being developed: